griffinpeifer/UFCMachine_Refresh/README.md

-# UFCMachine_Copy
+# UFCMachine_Refresh
-Copy of UFC Machine
+Creating a new copy of UFC Machine to modernize and retrain the project with current data through 2025.

 # UFCMachine